Assala-Assellalou/Assala-Assellalou/README.md

-## Hi 👋 I am Assala, this is my new github profile
+## Hi 👋 I am Assala, a CS engineering student in France, this is my new github profile !
 ⚡ **Data Science & High-Performance Computing**